rferrari/skatehive3.0/docs/FARCASTER_AUTH_KIT_INTEGRATION.md

 ## Troubleshooting

 Common issues and solutions:
-- Ensure environment variables are properly set
+- Ensure environment variables are properly set (though they have fallback values)
 - Verify that the domain matches your application's actual domain
 - Check that the Optimism RPC endpoint is accessible
 - Ensure proper provider hierarchy in the app structure
 - Welcome notifications may not be delivered if the user hasn't enabled notifications in their Farcaster client
+- If authentication fails, check browser console for detailed error messages
+- The Auth Kit handles SIWE verification internally, so no custom server endpoint is needed